frankshearar/Home/NuGet-Sign-Command.md

 -CertificatePassword - Password for the certificate, if needed.
 This option can be used to specify the password for the certificate.
 If no password is provided, the user may be prompted for a password at run time, unless the -NonInteractive  option is passed.

--CryptographicServiceProvider - Name of the cryptographic service provider which contains the private key container.
-This option, along with -KeyContainer, can be used to specify the private key if the certificate file does not contain one.

--KeyContainer - Name of the key container which has the private key.
-This option, along with -CryptographicServiceProvider, can be used to specify the private key if the certificate file does not contain one.

 -Timestamper - URL to an RFC 3161 timestamp server.

 -TimestampHashAlgorithm - Hash algorithm to be used by the RFC 3161 timestamp server.
 Defaults to SHA256.